-Job Titles In many US states, information on public college and university employees are disclosed online, to comply with state regulations on transparency and accountability.
+Job titles In many US states, information on public college and university employees is disclosed online, to comply with state regulations on transparency and accountability.
 These records usually contain each employee's name and job title.
-We were able to collect information on job titles for 35,178 instructors in our syllabi sample (10.6 percent of all instructors and 14.3 percent of public-sector instructors), employed in 490 public institutions in 16 states.
-On average, we observe instructors for two years (the modal year is 2017; we detail the coverage of these data in the Appendix B).
+We are able to collect information on job titles for 32,090 instructors in our syllabi sample (9.7 percent of all instructors and 13 percent of public-sector instructors), employed in 278 public institutions in 13 states.
+We are able to observe instructors' titles for the most recent years (the modal year is 2017; we detail the coverage of these data in Appendix B).
 Among all syllabi instructors for which we have job title information, 42 percent are ladder faculty (including 11 percent who are assistant professors, 13 percent who are associate professors, and 18 percent who are full professors; Appendix Figure AI).

-2.4 Information on US Higher Education Institutions
+2.5 Information on US Higher Education Institutions

-The last component of our dataset includes information on all US colleges and universities of the syllabi in our data.
-Our primary source is the the Integrated Postsecondary Education Data System (IPEDS), maintained by the National Center for Education Statistics (NCES).16 For each school, IPEDS reports a set of institutional characteristics (such as name and address, sector, affiliation, and Carnegie classification); the types of degrees and programs offered; expenditure and endowment; characteristics of the student population, such as the distribution of SAT and ACT scores of all admitted students, enrollment figures for different demographic groups, completion rates, and graduation rates; and faculty composition (ladder and non-ladder).
-We linked each syllabus to the corresponding IPEDS record via a fuzzy matching algorithm based on school names.
-We were able to successfully link all syllabi in our sample.
+The last component of our data set includes information on all US colleges and universities of the syllabi in our data.
+Our primary source is the Integrated Postsecondary Education Data System (IPEDS), maintained by the National Center for Education Statistics (NCES).
+For each school, IPEDS reports a set of institutional characteristics (such as name and address, public or private sector, affiliation, and Carnegie classification); the types of degrees and programs offered; expenditure and endowment; characteristics of the student population, such as the distribution of SAT and ACT scores of all admitted students, enrollment figures for different demographic groups, completion rates, and graduation rates; and faculty composition (ladder and non-ladder).
+We link each syllabus to the corresponding IPEDS record via a fuzzy matching algorithm based on school names.
+We are able to successfully link all syllabi in our sample.

 We complement data from IPEDS with information on schools and students from three additional sources.
-The first one is the school-level dataset assembled and used by Chetty et al. (2020), which includes a school's selectivity tier (defined using Barron's scale), the incomes of students and parents, the number of patents obtained by all students, and a measure of intergenerational mobility (the share of students with parental income in the bottom quintile who reach the top income quintile as adults).
+The first one is the school-level data set assembled and used by Chetty et al. (2020), which includes a school's selectivity tier (defined using Barron's scale), the incomes of students and parents, the number of patents obtained by all students, and a measure of intergenerational mobility (the share of students with parental income in the bottom quintile who reach the top income quintile as adults).
 These data are calculated using data on US tax records for a cross-section of cohorts who graduated between 2002 and 2004.
-The second is the Survey of Earned Doctorates, conducted by the NSF, which reports characteristics of all PhD receivers in US institutions each year.
-We use information on students' graduating cohort and bachelor's institution to construct the share of undergraduate students in each school and graduation year who eventually complete a PhD, for the years 1998-2018.17 The third is the College Scorecard Database of the US Department of Education, an online tool designed to help users compare costs and returns of attending various colleges and universities in the US.
-This database reports the incomes of graduates ten years after the start of the program.
+The second is the Survey of Earned Doctorates, conducted by the NSF, which reports characteristics of all doctoral degree recipients in US institutions each year.
+We use information on students' graduating cohort and bachelor's institution to construct the share of undergraduate students in each school and graduation year who eventually complete a doctoral degree for the years 1998-2018.13 The third is the College Scorecard Database of the US Department of Education, an online tool designed to help users compare costs and returns of attending various colleges and universities in the US.
+This database reports the earnings of graduates ten years after the start of the program.
 We use these variables, available for the academic years 1997-98 to 2007-08, to measure student outcomes for each school.